JaanRose/assessment1/README.md

 Filtered the data for a specific date.
 Found the total revenue of products and created the bar chart.
 Found the number of items per hour and plotted the histogram.
+Answers and plots are in the Conclusions doc.